Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="scan-barcode"></a>
 ### scanBarcode

 The `scanBarcode` function lets you scan a barcode (e.g. a QR code).
 On success the function returns the raw data of the barcode as a string.
-If the scanner is cancelled, `null` is returned instead.
+If the scanner is canceled, `null` is returned instead.

 ```js
 const code = scanBarcode();